Saeed1989/marn-mean-web-mobile-boilerplate/client-admin-panel/README.md

 ## Parts

 #### Login page
+- Users can log in with their user id and password.
 #### Home page
+- Home page has a menu with links to other pages.
+On this page alerts for the user are shown in a list view.
 #### Data entry page
+-Data is shown category-wise.
+All users can read, update and add data.
+#### Catagory page
+-All users can read, update and add the category.
 #### Permission entry page
+-Users with the admin role can read, update and add permissions.
+Users with manager roles can read permissions.
 #### Resource entry page
+-Users with the admin role can read, update and add resources.
+Users with manager roles can read resources.
 #### Role entry page
+-Users with the admin role can read, update and add roles.
+Users with manager roles can read roles.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
+Run `npm build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma].
+Run `npm test` to execute the unit tests via [Karma].

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor].
+Run `npm run cypress:run` to execute the end-to-end tests via [Cypress].

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## License